Student podcasters share the dark realities of middle school in America

 While our high school winner this year tackled a big local news story, with reporting from students and educators, Erika and Norah took on a more universal experience – the ups and downs of being a middle-schooler today.

-"Gun violence, social media and mental health are literally shaping middle school," Erika says in their podcast.
+"Gun violence, social media and mental health are literally shaping middle school," Norah says in their podcast.

 They walk listeners through their day-to-day lives – everything from school lockdowns to TikTok dances in the bathroom – and how life in middle school today is different from when their English teacher, Jenny Chio, was a student.